 Julie Sariñana—better known as Sincerely Jules—loves spending a summer afternoon in Venice Beach.
 “Everything in Venice is picture perfect, but many of the houses here have beautiful tall cacti that are the best to photograph as your backdrop,” Jules says.

 The spirit of the season is alive and bright within the city.
-“Venice is full of color and creativity, so this top totally evokes the same emotions—which I love!” says Jules.
-“Summer, to me, is supposed to be a burst of color, fun and energy, and Venice is the ultimate destination to feel that!”
+“Venice is full of colour and creativity, so this top totally evokes the same emotions—which I love!” says Jules.
+“Summer, to me, is supposed to be a burst of colour, fun and energy, and Venice is the ultimate destination to feel that!”

-And while practically everything is a beautiful photo opp in Venice, Jules does have her favorite activities and spots.
-“Renting a bike and riding along the beach is always a favorite and a great workout,” she says.
+And while practically everything is a beautiful photo opp in Venice, Jules does have her favourite activities and spots.
+“Renting a bike and riding along the beach is always a favourite and a great workout,” she says.
 “Visiting the Venice boardwalk and Abbot Kinney are a must!
 For night time, go to Brennan's Pub-—they have a turtle racing contest.
 It's so funny, but super fun!”

 And what is this fashion blogger wearing as she makes her way around the coast?
 “Something easy, breezy that can take me from day to night—like Gap's white skinny jeans with a flowy top, denim jacket and espadrilles,” she says.